-Officer the access point settings.
-See the mandar that came with your access point for more information.
-Make sure your computer and the access point are connected to one another.
-Move your computer away from obstacles or closer to any access point you may be using.
-Make sure your computer is properly configured for Internet access.
-Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
+- Check the access point settings.
+See the manual that came with your access point for more information. - □ Make sure your computer and the access point are connected to one another. - □ Move your computer away from obstacles or closer to any access point you may be using. - □ Make sure your computer is properly configured for Internet access. - Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
 Selecting any other option may result in a communication failure.
-Follow the steps in What should I do if my computer cannot connect to a wireless LAN access point? (page 148) to change the settings.
-W hy is the data transfer speed slow?
-The wireless LAN data transfer speed is affected by distance and obstructions between devices and access points.
+Follow the steps in What should I do if my computer cannot connect to a wireless LAN access point? (page 145) to change the settings.

+Why is the data transfer speed slow?

+- The wireless LAN data transfer speed is affected by distance and obstructions between devices and access points.
 Other factors include device configurations, radio conditions, and software compatibility.
-To maximize the data transfer speed, move your computer away from obstacles or closer to any access point you may be using. factors include device configurations, radio conditions, and software compatibility.
-To maximize the data transfer speed, connect to a wireless LAN access point? (page 148) to change the settings.

-Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
+To maximize the data transfer speed, move your computer away from obstacles or closer to any access point you may be using. - □ If you are using a wireless LAN access point, the device may be temporarily overloaded depending on how many other devices are communicating via the access point. - □ If your access point interferes with other access points, change the access point channel.
+See the manual that came with your access point for more information. - Make sure Maximum Performance is selected for Wireless Adapter Settings in the Power Options window.
 Selecting any other option may result in a communication failure.
-Follow the steps in What should I do if my computer cannot
+Follow the steps in What should I do if my computer cannot connect to a wireless LAN access point? (page 145) to change the settings.